 Played on the London Underground map, the aim of this game is to be the first player to reach Mornington Crescent.
-Players take turns to move around the board, optionally adding tokens to it, and may spend their veto chips to veto other players' moves: in doing so, they will gradually build the rules for how the game is to be played.
+Players take turns to move around the board, optionally adding tokens to it, and may spend veto chips to overrule other players' moves: in doing so, they will gradually build the rules for how the game is to be played.

 Although the game bears some superficial resemblance to Mornington Crescent, and exercises some transferrable skills, the two games are very different, with distinct tournament structures and governing bodies, and should not be confused.